catppuccin/foot/README.md

 ## Usage

-1. Copy the contents of `catppuccin.conf` colorscheme you want into your Foot config file (usually stored at `~/.config/foot/foot.ini`)
+1. Copy the contents of `catppuccin.ini` colorscheme you want into your Foot config file (usually stored at `~/.config/foot/foot.ini`)

 ## 💝 Thanks to